 Many of our competitors have longer operating histories, greater name recognition, larger customer bases and significantly greater financial, sales and marketing, manufacturing, distribution, technical and other resources than we do.
 These competitors may be able to adapt more quickly to new or emerging technologies and changes in customer requirements.
 In addition, current and potential competitors have established or may establish financial or strategic relationships among themselves or with existing or potential customers or other third parties.
-Accordingly, new competitors or alliances among competitors could emerge and rapidly acquire significant market share.
-We cannot assure you that we will be able to compete successfully against current or new competitors, in which case our net revenues may fail to increase or may decline.
+Accordingly, new competitors or alliances among competitors, in which case our net revenues may fail to increase or may decline.